Edge-of-chaos enhanced quantum-inspired algorithm for combinatorial optimization: GbSB-based machine with an FPGA

 \section{GbSB-based machine with an FPGA}

 To demonstrate high parallelizability of the GbSB, we designed a highly parallel custom circuit for the GbSB to minimize the execution time and then instantiated a 2,048-spin GbSB machine (GbSBM) with an FPGA (Fig.~\ref{fig2}).
 Each individual bifurcation parameter $p_i (t)$ newly introduced in the GbSB is updated depending only on its corresponding position $x_i (t)$ without depending on the other oscillators.
 Hence, the GbSB is highly parallelizable, as conventional SBs are~\cite{19,20,21,22,23}.
+The increase in computational complexity resulting from introducing individual parameters ${p_i (t)}$ [Eq.~(\ref{eq7})] instead of a common parameter ${p(t)}$ [Eq.~(\ref{eq6})] is ${\Theta (N)}$.
 In the computation for a GbSB time-evolution step, the many-body interaction computation, $\sum_{j=1}^N J_{i,j} x_j (t_m )$, in Eq.~(3) is the most computationally intensive with a computational complexity of $\Theta (N^2)$, while the remaining parts including updating $p_i (t)$, $x_i (t)$, and $y_i (t)$, correctively referred to as PXY, have a computational complexity of $\Theta (N)$.
-We accelerate the many-body interaction computation by spatial parallelization (referred to as JX in Fig.~\ref{fig2}a), which is characterized by three parallelization parameters of $P_\mathrm{r}$, $P_\mathrm{c}$, and $P_\mathrm{b}$ (Figs.~\ref{fig2}a and \ref{fig2}b).
-The PXY part is accelerated by temporal parallelization (Fig.~\ref{fig2}a).
+We accelerate the many-body interaction computation by spatial parallelization [referred to as JX in Fig.~\ref{fig2}(a)], which is characterized by three parallelization parameters of $P_\mathrm{r}$, $P_\mathrm{c}$, and $P_\mathrm{b}$ [Figs.~\ref{fig2}(a)(b)].
+The PXY part is accelerated by temporal parallelization [Fig.~\ref{fig2}(a)].
 The number of the clock cycles per GbSB time-evolution step is expressed as

 where $\lambda$ is the maximum circuit latency for circulative paths (See Appendix~\ref{Appendix2} for details).
 The circuit architecture accelerates the many-body interaction computation by $P_\mathrm{r} P_\mathrm{c} P_\mathrm{b}$ and allows that $P_\mathrm{r} P_\mathrm{c} P_\mathrm{b}$ can be larger than the number of oscillators $N$.